 We teach the children to read independently through our phonic scheme and our reading practice sessions.
+In year 2 we particularly focus on reading for fluency.
 We offer extra reading intervention, for children who need it and target children through the use of reading volunteers.